EJKinger/solo/_PRESS-RELEASE.md

   Anybody who has a to-do list will benefit from the great incentives this app provides!
     Have you ever filled out a todo list and promptly forgotten about it?
 Fear not, because forgetting *this* todo list will be like leaving money on the table.
-All you have to do is write your todo list, choose a parter and select your reward!
+All you have to do is write your todo list and select your reward!
 Founder Eric King says:
     "I founded ToDooly to bring to-do lists into the 21st century!".
   Getting started is super simple.
 Just go to our website and sign up for a free account to start making awesome to-do lists.
 Debbie DoAlot, a longtime user recently said: